DylanBKendall/ebooksmith/README.md

 * Real-world AI API integration
 * File generation and format compliance (EPUB/XHTML)
 * Thoughtful UI design and user experience polish

----

-## License

-This project is provided for educational purposes.
-Feel free to explore, modify, and learn from the code.